Course Syllabus

 Course Description

 Discover the fascinating world of pollinators in Pollinator Ecology!
 This course explores the critical roles of bees, butterflies, birds, and other pollinators in ecosystems.
 Topics include pollinator behavior, plant-pollinator interactions, and the impact of policy, agriculture and environmental changes on pollinator communities.
+Graduate students enrolled in Entom 561 will write a literature review paper with the expectation of preparation to peer-reviewed journal, or as chapter in graduate dissertation.
+Graduate students will also give a 10-minute oral presentation on their literature review topic at the end of the semester, following the format of a graduate student conference presentation aligned with the student’s professional society affiliation.

 Course Materials